-OEM, or Open Electricity Market, gives households and businesses in Singapore the freedom to purchase electricity from a retailer of their choice.
+Open Electricity Market or OEM in short, gives households and businesses in Singapore the freedom to purchase electricity from a retailer of their choice.
 This provides consumers with more options and increased flexibility in picking a price plan that best suits their electricity needs.
 A bigger market will also lead to greater competition, which, in turn, brings about better electricity prices and more attractive plans for homes and businesses.

 In short, you’ll get better choices and bigger savings.

 The nationwide launch of OEM will be rolled out in four phases.

 |2||53 to 57, 79 to 80 and 82 to 83||1st January 2019|